pookleblinky/PookRPG/henchpeople/playermoves.md

 Moves are triggered when there's a consequence or cost to making the wrong decision, when they can fail interestingly.
-If there's no chance of failure (stabbing a defenseless person) or success (persuading someone to give you all their clothes and then jump into a swarm of zombies as bait), the GM can tell you there's no need to roll for it.
+If there's no chance of failure (stabbing a defenseless person) or success (persuading someone to give you all their clothes and then jump into the tank of cyborg sharks as bait), the GM can tell you there's no need to roll for it.
 It'll either obviously succeed or inevitably fail.
 Rolling a 12+ means you do something possible to do, exceptionally well.
 It doesn't mean you do the impossible.
 At the same time, rolling a 1 (2 with a